dbatten5/maison/docs/usage.md

 ## Schema precedence

-The `validate` method also accepts a `schema` is an argument.
+The `validate` method also accepts a `config_schema` is an argument.
 If one is provided here, it will be used instead of a schema passed as an init argument.